-Landmark's credit risk disciplines include maintaining a good geographic and industry mix for diversification in the loan portfolio.
-We are geographically diversified throughout Kansas, operating in 24 communities across Kansas with good diversity among our many loan products.
-At year-end 2020, commercial and industrial loans represented 32.8% of our total loan portfolio and included \$100.1 million in PPP loans, while commercial real estate loans totaled 24.2% of total loans.
-Mortgage, agricultural and construction loans represented 22.1%, 13.5% and 3.7%, respectively of total loans.
+Landmark's credit risk disciplines include maintaining a good geographic and industry mix throughout the loan portfolio.
+We are geographically diversified throughout Kansas, operating in 24 communities across the state and we are careful to avoid large loan concentrations among our many loan products.
+At year-end 2021, commercial and industrial loans represented 20% of our total gross loans, while commercial real estate loans totaled 30% of total gross loans.
+Mortgage, agricultural and construction loans represented 25%, 14% and 4%, respectively of total gross loans.
 We continue to believe appropriate diversification is key to maintaining solid credit quality.